kevinhwang91/nvim-bqf/README.md

 ---

 In today's era of floating windows, are you afraid to toggle quickfix window to make your eyes uncomfortable?
-Are you constantly jumping between the edit window and the quickfix window when you use quickfix window to refactor because of lacking a sustainability preview window?
+Are you constantly jumping between the edit window and the quickfix window when you use quickfix window to refactor because of lacking a sustainable preview window?
 Do you think quickfix window lacks a fuzzy search function?
 At present, nvim-bqf can solve the above problems.

 You really don't need any search and replace plugins, because nvim-bqf with the built-in function of the quickfix window allows you to easily search and replace targets.